 Every physics student learns that measurement is one of the most important activities in the physics laboratory.
-In the educational laboratory, measuring apparatuses are used to obtain measurements; they are instruments, and therefore they are never the subject of study in the physics lab.
-Textbooks about measurement and laboratory techniques usually dedicate a few paragraphs to systematic errors.
+In the educational laboratory, measuring apparatuses are used to obtain data; they are instruments, and therefore they are never the subject of study in the physics lab.
+Textbooks about measurement and laboratory techniques usually devote just a few paragraphs to systematic errors.
 Only random errors deserve a detailed study.

-In this context, it is not clear what meaning can be ascribed to questions such as: Is the measuring instrument working properly and measuring what it was intended to measure?
+In the context of the usual approach, it is not clear what meaning can be ascribed to questions such as this: Is the measuring instrument working properly and measuring what it was intended to measure?
 If a physical magnitude is defined by its measuring method, it is impossible to criticise or improve the method.
 If distances are measured (and operationally defined) by the instruments that measure distance, it is meaningless to ask whether the ruler measures distances correctly or not.